SalJam55/IcarusMods/README.md

 This is my first version of trying to alter the interactions between the various animal groups.
 I have tested this mod over a few missions and have observed the following:
-- Wolfs attacking and eating baby deer and rabbits etc
+- Wolf class attacking and eating baby deer / rabbit class
-- Bears chasing and attacking deer and chamois etc
+- Bear class chasing and attacking deer buffalo class
-- Snow wolfs chasing snoa rabbits (less variety in the Snow biome)
+- Snow wolfs chasing snow rabbits (less variety in the Snow biome)
-- Curent version includes parents attacking small predators
+- Curent version includes parents attacking small predators to defend their young

-I havent played a mission that is mainly based in the desert yet, but these behaviours should work there also.
+In my testing so far, the world feel more alive and you regularly see and hear animals being attacked and eaten.